Want to learn how to build cool stuff online?

 In addition to teaching you how to make cool online tools, Data Visualization (JRNL 4165) will teach you the fundamentals of data analysis in Excel, so you can figure out what's really going on with your data.
 And it will walk you through how to find the data you need on open-data portals and Statistics Canada's website.

 Data Visualization (JRNL 4165) doesn't require you to learn any programming or HTML code.
-Instead, everything you learn how to do will be done using free data visualization tools like Datawrapper, Tableau Public and Google Fusion Tables.
+Instead, everything you learn how to do will be done using free data visualization tools like Datawrapper and Tableau Public.

 Data analysis and visualization skills are in huge demand these days, from fields as diverse as journalism, business and criminology.
 Data Visualization (JRNL 4165) will teach you the basics of how to understand your data and how to display it in a way that gets your point across to your audience.